rradfar/front-end-interview-questions/README.md

 🌱 Date and Time formatting
 🌱 Debounce vs. throttle
-🌱 Debounce: When do we use a debounce function?
+🌱 Debounce: when do we use a debounce function?
 🌱 Decimal points handling (since there is no Float data type)
 🌱 Decorators
 🌱 Design Pattern: Builder